OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 1.16.8 =

-This release makes HTTP switch match the dashboard.
-Renamed to "My site is not fully HTTPS".
+This release makes HTTP switch match the dashboard (renamed to "My site is not fully HTTPS") and removes deprecation warnings for php 7.2.

 = 1.16.7 =